 Check whether the player has at least a certain number of a specific item.

-<if has N item name>
+<if has N item name>Example:

 <if has 2 rations> You eat a ration. <endif>